 What is a driver’s licence exchange?

-As you might guess it from the name, it is an exchange of your existing foreign driver’s licence for a Québec licence; if you want to drive frequently in the province, you will need one.
+As you might guess it from the name, it is an exchange of your existing foreign driver’s licence for a Québec licence.
+If you want to drive frequently in the province, and not just for short time period (less than 6 months), you will need one.

 The province of Québec allows you to drive the corresponding class of vehicle your foreign licence authorizes for 6 consecutive months following your arrival in Québec without needing a licence exchange.
 Once these 6 months have passed, you will need to either hold an international driver’s permit, or if you take up residence in Québec, get your licence exchange or take a driving test.